 What are we hoping will come out of this show?

 The weekly television series Money Matters with Jim Doyle was created in an effort to encourage Canadians to explore some of the financial issues we help clients address throughout their increasingly complex lives.
 My guests and I see the consequences of the financial choices people are making – every day.
 Financial decisions are being made at every stage of our lives – and financial literacy is not just something for the young or the old – it’s a lifelong journey.

 Making smart financial decisions is integral to our everyday lives.
 We’re being asked to make (smart) money choices – while deciphering and decoding a more complex financial and technological world.
 Isobel, Evelyn, Sheila and I want to encourage improvements in financial literacy because they can have a profound impact on the ability for Canadians to be better prepared for the future.

-On our next show we’ll be talking about… “Family Business IS Your Business”, premiering Thurs., Feb.
-13 at 5pm PT and Sunday, Feb.
-16 at 7am PT.
+On our next show we’ll be talking about… “Family and Money – Talking To The Kids About Money”, encoring Thurs., Mar.
+26 at 5pm PT and Sunday, Mar.
+29 at 7am PT.